Violence against women: Indigenous people

-Canada has an extensive problem with violence against indigenous women, by both indigenous men and non-aboriginals. "[I]t has been consistently found that Aboriginal women have a higher likelihood of being victimized compared to the rest of the female population."
-While Canadian national averages of violence against women are falling, they have remained the same for aboriginal communities throughout the years.
-The history of residential schools and economic inequality of indigenous Canadians has resulted in communities facing violence, unemployment, drug use, alcoholism, political corruption, and high rates of suicide.
-In addition, there has been clear and admitted racism towards indigenous people by the Royal Canadian Mounted Police, making victims less likely to report cases of domestic violence.

-Many of the issues facing indigenous women in Canada have been addressed via the Murdered and Missing Indigenous Women (MMIW) initiatives.
-Thousands of Native Canadian women have gone missing or been killed in the past 30 years, with little representation or attention from the government.
-Efforts to make the Canadian public aware of these women's disappearances have mostly been led by Aboriginal communities, who often reached across provinces to support one another.
-In 2015, prime minister Stephen Harper commented that the issue of murdered and missing indigenous women was "not high on our radar", prompting outrage in already frustrated indigenous communities.
-A few months later, Prime Minister Justin Trudeau launched an official inquiry into the Murdered and Missing Indigenous Women.
+Many countries have higher rates of violence against Indigenous women than non‐Indigenous women.
+This includes Bolivia, which has the highest rate of domestic violence in Latin America; and Canada, where violence against women is falling, except for Indigenous populations.
+Guatemalan Indigenous women have faced extensive violence.
+Throughout three decades of conflict, Maya women and girls have continued to be targeted.

-In the United States, Native American women are more than twice as likely to experience violence than any other demographic.
-One in three Native women is sexually assaulted during her life, and 67% of these assaults are perpetrated by non-Natives, with Native Americans constituting 0.7% of U.S. population in 2015.
-The disproportionate rate of assault to indigenous women is due to a variety of causes, including but not limited to the historical legal inability of tribes to prosecute on their own on the reservation.
+The concept of white dominion over indigenous women's bodies has been rooted in American history since the beginning of colonization.
+The theory of Manifest destiny went beyond simple land extension and into the belief that European settlers had the right to exploit Native women's bodies as a method of taming and "humanizing" them.
+In the US, Native American women are more than twice as likely to experience violence than any other demographic.
+One in three Native women is sexually assaulted, and 67% of these assaults are perpetrated by non-Natives, with Native Americans constituting 0.7% of U.S. population in 2015.
+The disproportionate rate of assault is due to a variety of causes, including the historical legal inability of tribes to prosecute on their own on the reservation.
 The federal Violence Against Women Act was reauthorized in 2013, which for the first time gave tribes jurisdiction to investigate and prosecute felony domestic violence offenses involving Native American and non-Native offenders on the reservation, as 26% of Natives live on reservations.
-In 2019 the Democrat House passed H.R.
-1585 (Violence Against Women Reauthorization Act of 2019) by a vote of 263–158, which increases tribes' prosecution rights much further.
-However, in the Republican Senate its progress has stalled.
+In 2019 the Democrat House passed the Violence Against Women Reauthorization Act of 2019, which increased tribes' prosecution rights further.
+However, in the Republican Senate its progress stalled.